 Eggs Yolks as an Emulsifier

 In the gluten-free world, you probably see the term “emulsifier” quite a bit.
 Gluten itself is an emulsifier.
 So, bakers are always looking for a good replacement.
-Eggs fulfill that need in some cases as eggs also work as an emulsifier.
+Egg yolks can help fulfill that need.
 “Emulsify” is defined as combining two ingredients that don’t combine together on their own.
 In everyday baking, oil and water do not combine together.
 Egg yolks help them join.
 This is how cake batters become creamy and smooth.

 Egg Yolks in Egg Wash